 Enjoy an Evening Stroll Through Tashkent’s Beautiful Parks

-Treat yourself with a freshly brewed cappuccino, a slice of cake, and a little people-watching at the nearby book cafe when you’re done.
+The Amir Timur square is a particularly nice place to stop for a picnic or an al-fresco lunch.
+Treat yourself to a freshly brewed cappuccino, a slice of cake, and a little people-watching at the nearby book cafe when you’re done.

 Dine at the Central Asian Plov Centre

-You will find plov everywhere while travelling through Uzbekistan but the plov centre is particularly interesting.
+You will find plov everywhere while travelling through Uzbekistan.
+Yet the plov centre in Tashkent is particularly interesting.
 Here you can see the dish prepared in a giant qazan which makes for a great photo opportunity.

 Ride the Tashkent Subway

 The Tashkent Metro is no ordinary metro.
-After being constructed during the Soviet era, the Tashkent metro network is the oldest of its kind in Central Asia.
+It was constructed during the Soviet era and is the oldest of its kind in Central Asia.

 It also doubled as a nuclear bomb shelter during an era when the Soviets were concerned about an attack from the Americans.
 Every single stop along the Tashkent subway route is designed differently.

 Each station is decorated with elaborate artwork and grand, sometimes peculiar-looking interiors.
-A metro ticket costs just 1200 som ($0.15!) and you can get on and off at each station, admiring the various artworks as you please.
+A metro ticket costs just 1200/$0.15.
+You can get on and off at each station, admiring the various artworks as you go.